rantahar/introduction-to-mpi/_episodes/10-testing_parallel.md

 It is good practice to write to name the test functions according to the function it is testing and to give more information if there is more than one test for the function.
-Don't be afraid of using long functio names here.
+Don't be afraid of using long function names.
 When the test suite reports a failure, it will report the name of the test function.
 This way you know exactly where in your code the problem is.